 On top of the differences between the plants and the cultivation of these plants, each bean contains different levels of minerals and other chemical compounds.

-For example, Robusta beans contain much more caffeine than the Arabica beans.
+For example, Robusta beans contain much more caffeine than Arabica beans.
 Robusta beans contain 2.7% caffeine content.
 Contrast that with the 1.5% caffeine content found in Arabica beans and you’ll see why Robusta, with almost double the caffeine content, is tailor-made for those who love a hearty boost of caffeine in the morning.

-However, caffeine content isn’t the only difference.
-Arabica beans contain 60% more lipids and almost double the amount of natural sugars when compared to Robusta.
+However, the caffeine content isn’t the only difference.
+Arabica beans contain 60% more lipids and almost double the number of natural sugars when compared to Robusta.
 This can definitely impact the taste of the coffee, but we will talk about that later.

 As you can see, even the chemical make up of these coffees and what it gives us are quite different from one another.

 Cost of the Beans

 On the market, Arabica coffee beans fetch a much higher price than Robusta coffee beans.
 This is due to their difficulty to grow and harvest, as well as the high demand they have across the globe.

 Where the Beans Are Used

 If you start reading the fine print of most of the beans you will find in your local coffee shop, you will find that most of them are Arabica coffee.
 In fact, many coffee roasters boast that their beans are 100% Arabica as if it is a badge of honor.

 Though Arabica is the most popular type of bean used in coffee, that doesn’t mean Robusta beans don’t have their place in the coffee world.
 In many espresso beans, especially Italian roasts, you will find a mixture of both Arabica and Robusta beans.
-You can also find Robusta beans used in coffee that is stronger in caffeine content.
+You can also find Robusta beans used in coffee that are stronger in caffeine content.